clarissalabrum/math4610-1/projects/sharedLibraryProject/README.md

    library.
 4. Finally, you will need to be able to load and link the libraries to code that you write.

-Each of the following links will allow you to see an example of how to achieve the points above.
+Each of the following links will allow you to see an example of how to achieve the operations mentioned above.

 1.